saucepoint/anvil-instancing/README.md

 * Flexible -- modify the Dockerfile to add additional parameters to the anvil instance (i.e. block times, gas limit, starting balances, etc)

+**Trade Offs**

+* Anvil does not support subscriptions [docs](https://book.getfoundry.sh/reference/anvil/)

+* To minimize memory and disk consumption, anvil instances should be restarted or reset occasionally.
+This means the chain's state should be considered *emphemeral*

 ---

 # Configuration
-Below are some ready, off-the-shelf modifications you can make to tailor your private anvil node.
+Off-the-shelf modifications to tailor your private anvil node:

 1. Modify `src/Counter.sol` and `Counter.s.sol` with any contracts you want to deploy when starting the *private* anvil node
     1. For example: deploy game logic, assets-as-NFTs, etc